robotoid2014/CourseraGettingCleaningDataProject/CodeBook.md

         + 3. WALKING_DOWNSTAIRS
         + 4. SITTING
         + 5. STANDING
         + 6. LAYING

-3. 66 selected features: mean of the mean() or std() of each feature per subject per activity.
+3. 66 selected features:
+        + Only 66 of the 561 features have mean() or std() as part of their names.
+          These 66 were selected for the tidy data set.
+          The features with mean and std without the "()" were not included because features like
+          meanFreq() are weighted averages, a different calculation than average.
-        Note that the original names were kept, except for "mean_" prefixes,
+        + Note that other than adding on "mean_" as a prefix, the original names were kept
           to make it easier to match the features back to the original features.
-        Please refer to the source's readme.txt and features_info.txt for explanations of the features.
+        + Please refer to the source's readme.txt and features_info.txt for details of the features.
+However, a summary is below.
+        + Data type: numeric.
+        + Sample data: 0.27733076 -0.01738382

     1.  mean_tBodyAcc-mean()-X
     2.	mean_tBodyAcc-mean()-Y